-- Expect him to keep his word in a calm, respectful way.
+- Expect him to keep his word in a calm, polite way.

 - Treat him like you believe he is a man of his word and you have faith in him.

-- Ask respectfully, directly, and vulnerably – with a pleasant tone of voice and a smile:
+- Ask directly, and vulnerably – with a pleasant tone of voice and a smile:

 - “Honey, I would really like to take care of my mom right now for about a week because she is sick.
 I know it is a lot to ask – but it would mean so much to me if I could go be with her.”

 - “Baby, I want to take care of my mom.
 She is so sick.
 I know it isn’t much warning.
 But I would appreciate it so much if you would please take care of the kids so I could go.”